jparyani/mediagoblin/docs/source/siteadmin/theming.rst

 Set up your webserver to serve theme assets
 -------------------------------------------

-Section to be written, ask on #mediagoblin in irc.freenode.net in the meanwhile ;)
+FIXME - To be written.
+Ask on #mediagoblin in irc.freenode.net in the meanwhile ;)